Skip to main content

 Main tasks:

-• Build a positive companionship with your mentee based on trust, respect, and empathy.
+• Build a positive, supportive peer relationship based on trust, respect, and empathy.

 • Listen actively and offer guidance without judgment.